OWASP/www-policy/operational/leader-rules-of-procedure.md

 ---

 title:  Leader Rules of Procedure (Draft WIP)
-layout: full-width
+layout: col-document
+document: Rules of Procedure
+tags: Rules of Procedure

 ---

-# Leaders Rules of Procedure
+{% include draft-notice.html %}

 # Section : Core Principles
 Leaders of Chapters, Projects, Committees, and other teams are the outward face of the organization.
 While it is a great privilege to serve as a leader in the OWASP Community, it also comes with obligations and responsibilies.
 Leaders serve at the pleasure of the OWASP Board and the larger AppSec Community.